 Founded in 1987, The Amistad Center for Art & Culture is an independent not-for-profit cultural arts organization, housed at the Wadsworth Atheneum Museum of Art.
 The Amistad Center manages a multi-disciplinary collection of fine art, photography, historical artifacts, memorabilia, and rare books that document the African American experience.
-I created the 40 Acres: The Promise of a Black Pastoral exhibit identity.
-Sculptures and images as a narrative form depicting the historical relationship of African Americans and agriculture and looking closely at works for a meditation upon the promise of 40 acres, a refrain that linked Black politics and agricultural expectations for nearly a century.
+Above is the Freedom Stories initiative which included an 8 banner series along with a fold-out brochure and postcard.

 I designed the Sing the Truth banners that celebrated the emergence of an African American female performance tradition and its impact on the fight for freedom in America.
 The banners traveled to all parts of Connecticut.
 Connecticut Creatives featured the banners in The 25 Show, a full-color perfect-bound magazine highlighting Connecticut's design community.
 The banner program was highlighted in Communication Arts.
 The projects were produced as Jargon Boy Design Studio.

 Nobody black or white who really believes in democracy can stand aside now; everybody's got to stand up and be counted.